coil pack

 Unlike distributor coils, coil packs have no mechanical components, making them more reliable.
 While a distributor coil typically lasts for about 30,000 miles, a coil pack usually lasts for around 100,000 miles.

 So it will be a good while until you have to worry about replacing it.
-But if it’s been 100,000 miles since you change your coil pack, or you’re seeing the symptoms above, then you need to check your coil pack.
+But if it’s been 100,000 miles since you changed your coil pack, or you’re seeing the symptoms above, then you need to check your coil pack.

 If your coil pack is failing but you’re sure it’s still well under the 100,000-mile mark, there are some things that can cause the coil to fail prematurely.
 These causes include extreme temperature and weather, moisture, or wiring problems.